Search This Blog

 Photo by Scott Sanders, The Herald, June 7, 1978

-A wood-chip path winding through a hilly wooded area led joggers to stations that in some cases resembled a playground or obstacle course.
-Included in the activities: a tire run, rope ladder, climbing wall, and balance beam.
+A wood-chip path winding through a hilly wooded area led joggers to stations that, in some cases, resembled a playground or obstacle course.
+The activities included a tire run, rope ladder, climbing wall, and balance beam.

 Jenner was scheduled to speak at the College of Lake County about the Olympic training regimen and the 1976 Olympic competition.
 Following the gold medal win, Jenner began a new career covering sports for ABC with appearances on "Good Morning America."